Legal assistance from the Commission

-Cases are first assessed by our Legal Team as to whether or not they are appropriate for a referral to an officer within the Legal Team.
+- Cases are first assessed by our Helpline as to whether or not they are appropriate for a referral to Casework and Litigation team.

 Please note that Section 28 assistance is not an automatic right.
-Contacting EASS does not necessarily trigger an automatic referral to the Leal Team.
-EASS advisers have to check in the first instance whether the matter appears to meet the criteria and then agree this with the Legal Team.
+Contacting the Helpline does not necessarily triggering an automatic referral to the Casework and Litigation team.
+Helpline advisers have to check in the first instance whether the matter appears to meet the criteria and then agree this with the Casework and Litigation team.
 We do not refer cases to the Regulatory Committee for a Section 28 decision if they are not likely to be supported.

 - Legal assistance from the Commission - overview of our strategy